 Silence is immensely productive.

-Here are a few reasons to embrace more silence in your life, and a few ways to get a little silent retreat going in your life…!
+Here are a few reasons to embrace more silence in your life, and a few ways to embrace more silence to strengthen your voice in every day.

 Increased clarity.
-When you fill the air with all sorts of noise- music, non-stop banter, urban screeching sounds- you fill the air with waves.
+There’s a lot of noise every day.
 These waves are what we hear as sound.
-When you decrease these waves flowing in all directions and stay quiet, resisting the urge to run random radio in the background of your morning drive or diving into the heart of the city on a day off, you have more time to experience the flow of your own thoughts.
-You will have a sense of where your energy has been going, a very revealing experience for people who have been lost in the many directions that noise can pull your attention.
+When you decrease these waves flowing in all directions and stay quiet, resisting the urge to fill the void with more noise, you’ll gain lots more clarity.
+You will have a sense of where your energy has been going, a very revealing experience for people who have been feeling overwhelmed.

 Yin makes you magnetic.
 We all need yin & yang for balance.
 Achievement-oriented people tend to value yang.
 Yang is the loud, active energy of life.
 Yin, however, is the rejuvenating, calm, cool energy that brings things toward you magnetically.
 Yin is receptive.